 Women from Black, Asian and minority ethnic backgrounds, with melanin pigmented (dark) skin, may be particularly at risk of low levels of vitamin D and are advised to take a higher dose of vitamin D. Speak to your midwife or maternity team if you have any questions about vitamin D supplementation.

 Visit the NHS UK website for more information on vitamins in pregnancy and where and how you can access these.

-Q. What should I do if I develop a temperature, a new cough, or both, when I am pregnant?
+Q. What should I do if I develop symptoms when I am pregnant?

 Q. What is the travel advice if I am pregnant?